Register Now

 Toy brands that work with the entertainment industry have also seen a rise in market share.
 Toy company LEGO is one of the most persuasive examples of a toy brand that has found success in working within this industry.

-Consider the $400 million-plus box office revenue of The Lego Movie.
-If this isn't compelling enough, LEGO has also partnered with franchise giants like Frozen, Star Wars, Harry Potter, Spiderman, and Batman — among many others.
+LEGO has partnered with franchise giants like Super Mario, Star Wars, Harry Potter, Spiderman, and Batman — among many others.
 Take the LEGO Shop on Amazon: There are seemingly endless product options for parents, aligned with almost every major children's film release.

 A significant trend to watch: What’s old is new again.
 Many classic toys have come back for a second run, and toy and baby brands are capitalizing on this dose of nostalgia.
-A quick Amazon search for “classic toys for kids” highlights old favorites like the View-Master, Lincoln Logs, Etch A Sketch, and others.
+A quick Amazon search for “classic toys for kids” highlights old favorites like the View Master, Lite Brite, Connect 4, and others.

 Baby brands are no different, as Fisher-Price’s Classic Xylophone, Chatter Telephone, and Rock-a-Stack toys dominate the top of the search results for “classic baby toys.”
 Baby clothes are also another area where nostalgia-inspired buying is healthy.
 Brands like Feltman Brothers have been successful with their lines of classic baby clothes.